How to Grow Black Beans In The Garden

 Read more

-Choose high-quality dried black beans from a reliable source.
-Place the dried beans in water overnight or for 6-8 hours.
-This softens the tough outer coat and helps the seeds sprout faster.
+You need to place the dried beans in water overnight or for 6-8 hours to soften their tough outer coat and make the seeds sprout faster.

 Read more